Yazan0930/latex-linter/README.md

 we focus on high code quality, good software engineering, and architecture over more features (e.g., new rules).

+#### OBS!
+Things that need to be known
+> For environment blocks ( \begin{itemize} ... \end{itemize}) the only linter rule that gonna not working there is "Blank lines before section, chapter, etc. (number adjustable)".
+The resone for it that the file gonna be unclear for the rest of rules.

 ## Getting Started

 You need to have a command-line tool